muralinsdevsecops/Terraform/README.md

 4) terraform destroy
 How to install terraform ? https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli#install-terraform

-Unline ansible/yaml, HCL Terraform is not indendation specific.
+Unlike ansible/yaml, HCL Terraform is not indendation specific.
 But for look and feel, we make sure to follow the standard spacing

 How EC2 instance can authorize to AWS Cloud and provision resources ?
 1) We will provision an IAM Role for EC2 service 2) Then assign the needed roles to the provisioned IAM Roles ( Full Access ) 3) We are going to attach this to WS / Jenkins